 Choices take place in the human will.
-God has given man a will of his own where he makes the decisions for his life.
+God has given people a will of their own where they make the decisions for their lives.

 The Will of God

 How is the will of God connected to the heart?

 "Not with eyeservice, as menpleasers; but as the servants of Christ, doing the will of God from the heart" (Ephesians 6:6).